AllenNeuralDynamics/aind-data-schema/docs/source/example_workflow/example_workflow.rst

 In this example you can see that we recorded three sessions from one mouse, which has a viral injection and a perfusion procedure.
+All mice are C57BL/6J, were bred locally, and were housed with a running wheel in their cage.

 Make data description